 The following steps outline how to calculate the Rain Probability (RP) using the given formula:

-1. First, determine the number of forecast models predicting rain (N).
+1. First, determine the number of ensemble members (or forecast runs) predicting rain (N) for the same location, time period, and threshold.

-2. Next, determine the total number of forecast models used (T).
+2. Next, determine the total number of ensemble members used (T).

-4. Finally, calculate the Rain Probability by inserting the values of N and T into the formula.
+4. Finally, insert the values of N and T into the formula and compute RP.

 5. After calculating the result, check your answer with the calculator above.